polyfillpolyfill/polyfill-service/.github/CONTRIBUTING.md

 ## Updating polyfill-library

-1. Open a terminal to the root folder of the repository and ensure that the latest version of master is checked out. `git checkout master && git pull origin master`
+1. Open a terminal to the root folder of the repository and ensure that the latest version of main is checked out. `git checkout main && git pull origin main`
 2. Create a new branch to make changes into. `git checkout -b [name]`
 3. In `package.json` rename the `polyfill-library` dependency to `polyfill-library-$version` and change the version to be an npm alias.
 E.G. `"polyfill-library": "^3.27.4"` becomes `"polyfill-library-3.27.4": "npm:polyfill-library@3.27.4"`
 4. In `server/routes/v3/polyfill.js` add a new map entry for the version of `polyfill-library` you have just added.